 Dual degrees allow students to differentiate themselves in a competitive legal employment market by demonstrating specialized expertise in a particular area.
-Texas Tech University is the only campus in the state that is home to a major research university, law school, and medical school.
+Texas Tech is the only system in Texas that hosts a university, a law school, and a health science center on adjacent campuses.
 As a result, students benefit from this diversity of curricula by being able to pursue numerous dual-degree programs:

-J.D./Doctor of Medicine
+- J.D./Doctor of Medicine

-J.D./Master of Business Administration J.D./Master of Engineering J.D./Master of Public Administration J.D./Master of Science in Agricultural and Applied Economics J.D./Master of Science in Accounting (Taxation) J.D./Master of Science in Environmental Toxicology J.D./Master of Science in Personal Financial Planning J.D./Master of Science in Biotechnology
+- J.D./Master of Business Administration

+- J.D./Master of Engineering

+- J.D./Master of Public Administration

+- J.D./Master of Science in Agricultural and Applied Economics

+- J.D./Master of Science in Accounting (Taxation)

+- J.D./Master of Science in Environmental Toxicology

+- J.D./Master of Science in Personal Financial Planning

+- J.D./Master of Science in Biotechnology

 Dual degrees offered in association with the Texas Tech University Graduate School enable students to earn both degrees in three to four years.
-The Graduate School accepts the LSAT in lieu of the GRE or GMAT exam.
+The Graduate School accepts scores from the LSAT in lieu of GRE or GMAT scores.
 Applications for these degree programs can be obtained directly from the Graduate School.
-If a student is undecided about whether to pursue one of the dual programs, application to the Graduate School can be delayed until the third semester of law school for most programs.
+If a student is undecided about whether to pursue one of the dual programs, application to the Graduate School can be delayed until the third semester of law school for certain programs.

 Students pursuing a dual degree will begin at the law school, where they will spend their first year.
 During the following years, additional required law courses will be completed together with selected law electives and an appropriate number of master's core courses.
-Find specific degree plans at www.law.ttu.edu/acp/academics/jdp.
+Students pursuing the J.D./M.B.A. have the option of beginning their M.B.A. coursework in the summer before they begin law school.
+Specific degree plans are available at www.law.ttu.edu/acp/academics/jdp.